BlenderAid/Asset-Flinger/README.md

 > Note to *Windows* and *Linux* users, if you want to move the Thumbnailer to a different location, move the whole folder because it contains required hidden files. *Mac* users are free to move their single Thumbnailer wherever they want.

 #### Finishing up :
-1. Try to drag your .obj from *'Assets'* to the Thumbnailer like shown in the video
+1. Try to drag your .obj from Your Asset Library to the Thumbnailer like shown in the video
 2. Done, everything should work nicely!
 If not, feel free to contact the Vendor for help :)

 Asset Flinger has been tested and proved to work on :
-* Blender 2.70 (Windows 7, MacOS X 10.10 Yosemite, Ubuntu 14.10, Xubuntu 14.10)
+* Blender 2.70 (Windows 7, MacOS X 10.10 Yosemite (except Thumbnailer), Ubuntu 14.10, Xubuntu 14.10)
-* Blender 2.72 (Windows 7, MacOS X 10.10 Yosemite, Ubuntu 14.10, Xubuntu 14.10)
+* Blender 2.72 (Windows 7, MacOS X 10.10 Yosemite (except Thumbnailer), Ubuntu 14.10, Xubuntu 14.10)

 ## Highly Hypothetical Future Development: